 Current Position Openings

 Interns have a designated intern office at the Center with multiple computer and phone stations.
-Students also have access to clinicians’ offices and the Center conference room for therapy sessions.
+Students also have access to clinicians’ offices and the Center conference room for individual sessions.
 Additional laptop computers designated for intern use are also available.

-Candidates are required to submit a letter of interest, a curriculum vitae, two letters of reference and a letter from the Training Director of the School attesting to the student’s qualifications, and evidence of professional liability coverage by the candidate’s program.
+Candidates are required to submit a letter of interest, a curriculum vitae, two letters of reference (from writers directly familiar with applicant’s clinical skills; research or academic advisors may submit an additional supplemental letter but cannot be one of the two primary references) and a letter from the Training Director of the School attesting to the student’s qualifications, and evidence of professional liability coverage by the candidate’s program.

 Please submit all materials via email to Dr. Valentina Ogaryan at firstname.lastname@example.org.

 - Uniform notification date: Early February 2023

 - Program dates: 08/28/23-6/30/24